 Banking sector (ECB, EBA, ESMA)

-Within the Single Supervisory Mechanism (SSM), the ECB regularly released its expectations for credit institutions regarding the actions they have to take to be ready for Brexit :
+Within the Single Supervisory Mechanism (SSM), the European Central Bank (ECB) regularly released its expectations for credit institutions regarding the actions they have to take to be ready for Brexit :

 The European Banking Authority (EBA) released several opinions on Brexit for both credit institutions and investment firms :

-The first one, released on October 2017, the 12th, explain the issues of the Brexit for banks and the actions they have to take :
+- 12 October 2017 opinion on the issues of the Brexit for banks and the actions they have to take

-The second one, released on June 2018, the 25th, call institutions to pursue their efforts to prepare and inform their customers.
+- 25 June 2018 opinion calling institutions to pursue their efforts to prepare and inform their customers

 The European Securities and Markets Authority (ESMA) released two opinions on Brexit, the first one being general and the second one dedicated to investment firms.